JinraeKim/FlightSims.jl/README.md

 If you want more functionality, please feel free to report an issue!

 ### Nested Environments and Zoo
+- Environments usually stand for **dynamical systems** but also contain **other utilities**, for example, controllers.
-- One can generate user-defined nested environments (or, dynamical systems) for complex flight simulation.
+- One can generate user-defined nested environments using provided APIs.
 Also, some predefined environments are provided for reusability (i.e., environment zoo).
 Take a look at `src/environments`.
 - Examples include